Skip to Main Content

 Most homeowners receive their policy renewals about 45 days before the renewal date.
 This is the perfect time to review your policy coverage, premium and discounts to ensure you are still happy with your selections and make adjustments if needed.
 If finding a cheaper policy is your main concern, here are a few ideas that may help you reduce your insurance cost:

-• Limit your claims: Submitting a claim usually increases your premium, and too many small claims in a short period may make your home seem "too risky" to insure in the future.
-Aim to use your home insurance only when the cost to repair your home is more than what you can reasonably afford.
+• Limit your claims: Submitting a claim usually increases your premium, and filing multiple claims in a short period may make your home seem "too risky" to insure in the future.
+Aim to use your home insurance when the cost to repair your home is more than what you can reasonably afford out of pocket, helping avoid situations where additional claims in a short timeframe could lead to a policy nonrenewal.

 • Keep up with home maintenance: When homes fall into disrepair, they may not meet underwriting guidelines, which can cause companies to limit your coverage options or for claims to be denied.
 Keeping your home and roof in good condition can also reduce the likelihood of experiencing a loss.

-• Mitigate your risks: Arkansas has experienced an increase in tornadoes over the past few years.
+• Mitigate your risks: Arkansas is a high-risk area prone to severe convective storms that include tornadoes, damaging straight-line winds, large hail and flooding rains.
 Awareness of your area's natural hazards and mitigating your risks can help you save money and protect your home.
-Safety measures, like installing hurricane shutters, may even help you earn a mitigation discount.
+Safety measures, like installing hurricane shutters or fortifying your roof, may even help you earn a mitigation discount.

 • Shop your policy early: You can compare rates and change insurance providers at any time; you don’t have to wait until your renewal.
 Many insurance providers offer an early bird discount for shoppers who buy a policy days or weeks before the coverage is in effect.